 Restock the medicine cabinet

-It’s cold and flu season again, so make sure you have over the counter remedies on hand to treat minor cases of cold and flu.
-It’s also a good time to check there are no out of date medicines in there and that your first aid kit is fully restocked.
+This is one of the most important things to do in October.
+As well as the risk of Covid-19, it’s cold and flu season again.
+Make sure you have over the counter remedies on hand to treat minor cases of cold and flu in children and adults.
+It’s also a good time to check there are no out of date medicines and that your first aid kit is fully restocked.

 Buy new toothbrushes

-When did you last have new toothbrushes?
-If it’s more than 3 months ago, it’s time for new ones.
+When did you last change your toothbrush?
+If it’s more than 3 months ago, it’s time for a new one.
 Also keep fresh toothbrushes on hand.
-You should always change your toothbrush after a bout of cold or flu – otherwise you risk being re-infected.
+You should always change your toothbrush after a bout of Covid, cold or flu.

 Get out and enjoy the weather when it’s nice

-Finally, get outside whenever time and weather permit and encourage your kids to do likewise.
+Get outside whenever time and weather permit and encourage your kids to do likewise.
 Walking is great exercise and with the dwindling light we need to get as much vitamin D as we can while we can.
 Wrap up warm and enjoy exploring with younger kids or take the opportunity for a long walk and a chat with older ones.
-It’s a great way to clear your head and enjoy some time together.
+It’s a great way to clear your head and enjoy some time together as well as keep fit.